lukso-network/tools-lukso-cli-deprecated/docs/cli_wallet_create.md

 ### Options

 ```
+  -d, --dir string        is the target directory of the wallet and password file
   -h, --help              help for create
+  -l, --label string      indicates the name of the wallet and password file
+  -p, --password string   password of the wallet stored in password file
 ```

 ### Options inherited from parent commands